-This isn't the first time ESPN has tried to convince people to watch other people play video games.
+This isn't the first time ESPN has tried to convince people to watch people play video games.
 Perhaps you recall Madden Nation, a show involving the country's top Madden players going around on a bus playing each other at pretend football.
-A joint venture between Madden publisher EA Sports and ESPN, the show lasted four seasons and featured humans with names like "Sherm Sticky," "Young Nephew," and "Rico Hollywood" yelling at each other while playing football on a screen.
+A joint venture between Madden's publisher EA Sports and ESPN, the show lasted four seasons and featured humans with names like "Sherm Sticky", "Young Nephew," and "Rico Hollywood" yelling at each other while playing football on a screen.
 Someone named K Good took it upon themselves to put the show on YouTube.
 You can watch a sample episode here, though I'm not sure why you would.

 It's not that ESPN shouldn't be airing gaming-related content.
-To the contrary, the channel most emphatically should be if they want to service a very real and very growing audience.
+To the contrary, they most emphatically should be if they want to service a very real and very growing audience.
 In fact, last year the network aired a Dota 2 tournament, much to the chagrin of the real sports heads that make up a large swath of its viewership.
 While it's doubtful that eSports would ever become as popular in the States as they are in, say, South Korea (where there are two dedicated TV networks airing StarCraft II competitions), the audience for eSports certainly exists.

 According to data published by the tech firm Super Data Research, 31.4 million Americans have watched or participated in eSports, with the League of Legends Season 3 World Championships racking up a total of 32 million viewers worldwide.
 Meanwhile, the livestreaming service Twitch features a robust audience of people who tune in to watch people other people play video games.
-According to the site's directory, at this very moment over 100,000 people are tuned in to Counter Strike and League of Legends each, and about 70,000 are watching Dota 2.
+According to their directory, at this very moment over 100,000 people are tuned in to Counter Strike and League of Legends each, and about 70,000 are watching Dota 2.
 These games have huge, built-in audiences who both play the game and are willing to watch people play it at the highest level.
 At this point, it's just a matter of figuring out how to make eSports accessible to an audience that isn't already familiar with the intricacies of the game(s).
 Much like golf or, like, hockey, if you don't know what's going on while watching competitive StarCraft or League of Legends, the experience can be about as exciting as watching C-SPAN.
 Which is to say, really fucking boring.

 Certainly, there's nothing wrong with airing shows with a limited audience.
 But it's hard not to question ESPN's judgment when airing Heroes of the Dorm, when it brings little to the table other than the Blizzard pedigree.